-During my MA I was a dissertation mentor for third-year undergraduate students, and I welcome email enquiries from students studying Tudor (particularly Elizabethan) political or diplomatic history.
+For the past two years I have been a dissertation mentor for third-year undergraduate students, and I welcome email enquiries from students studying Tudor (particularly Elizabethan) political or diplomatic history.

 Scholarships and Awards:

-School of History Oustanding Achievement Award (MA) (2020)
+- School of History Outstanding Achievement Award (MA) (2020)

 Teaching and Mentoring: